christianityorigins/website/books/_posts/2024-08-13-on-the-origins-of-christianity.md

 Ptolemy Menneus/Simon Boethus's son was named Philippion who I believe is a good candidate for Philip II Philoromaios and also Tiridates II of Parthia or Arsaces Philoromaios.
 Arsaces was the brother of Dynamis \[[link](https://www.geni.com/people/Tiridates-II-king-of-Parthia/6000000019000945876)\].
-So, Simon Boethus/Magus/Ptolemy (Alexander) bar Menneus, et.al., were the aliases of Ptolemy X Alexander I and Marriamme Boethus was another of Cleopatra's regional aliases(?).
+So, Simon Boethus/Magus/Ptolemy (Alexander) bar Menneus, et.al., were the aliases of Ptolemy X Alexander I and Marriamme Boethus was another of Cleopatra's regional aliases?